MAXIORBOY/MazeCreator/README.md

-# MazeCreator is a program created to automatically generate solvable mazes.
+# Maze Creator is a program created to automatically generate solvable mazes.
 The only required input from a user is a size (number of rows and columns) of a maze.

 ## Menu:
 * [Rules](#rules)